Thibault Tchicaya

-Thibault Tchicaya (born 17 July 1983) is a Gabon international footballer who plays as a defender who plays for Missile FC.
+Thibault Tchicaya (born 17 July 1983) is a Gabon international footballer who plays as a defender who plays for Missile.

 Career

 Born in Makokou, Tchicaya has played in his native Gabon for Tout Puissant Akwembe, Delta Téléstar, Sogéa FC and Missile FC.
 At age 30, he signed with Mbabane Swallows F.C. of Swaziland on a six-month contract in January 2009.

 Tchicaya has made several appearances for the Gabon national football team.
 He played for the side the finished third at the 2005 CEMAC Cup.